0xferit/bitfinex-maker-kit/README.md

 **Ready for Enterprise Trading!** 🚀

-Start with `maker-kit test` to verify your setup, then explore the comprehensive feature set designed for professional market making.
+Start with `bitfinex-maker-kit test` to verify your setup, then explore the comprehensive feature set designed for professional market making.